mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 -------------------------------------------

-I do not encourage turning off all your Proxies and replacing them with salt-sproxy, however it might make sense to tear down some.
+I do not encourage turning off all your Proxies and replacing them with salt-sproxy, however it might make sense to tear down some of them.
 It probably boils down to how many operations per second you are aiming for.
 Either way, salt-sproxy can work very well even with devices whose Proxy is already up and running, without any issues.
 Assuming that your Proxy is properly configured, you should be able to go ahead and execute arbitrary commands immediately, e.g.,